SpinQ: Compilation strategies for scalable spin-qubit architectures: Spin qubits as a scalable platform

 \section{Spin qubits as a scalable platform}

-To fulfil the promise \cite{preskill2018quantum} of quantum computers being machines that solve some classically intractable problems, substantial system sizes have to be reached, i.e., a large number of qubits \cite{almudever2017engineering,gidney2021factor}.
-It still remains to be seen which qubit implementation technologies (e.g., superconducting, trapped ions, quantum dots, photonics, defect-based on nitrogen-vacancy diamond centres) will succeed in scaling up quantum computing systems with high-quality qubits \cite{resch2019quantum,chatterjee2021semiconductor}.
-Spin qubits in quantum dots are a promising technology for scalable quantum computers due to the maturity of the semiconductor industry, the capability of high integration on a single die compared to other qubit technologies, long coherence times, and the ability to operate in super-kelvin temperatures \cite{RevModPhys.85.961,PhysRevA.57.120,vandersypen2017interfacing,veldhorst2015two,zajac2015reconfigurable,watson2018programmable}.
+To fulfill the promise \cite{preskill2018quantum} of quantum computers being machines that solve some classically intractable problems, substantial system sizes have to be reached, i.e., a large number of qubits \cite{almudever2017engineering,gidney2021factor}.
+It still remains to be seen which qubit implementation technologies (e.g., superconducting, trapped ions, quantum dots, photonics, defect-based on nitrogen-vacancy diamond centers) will succeed in scaling up quantum computing systems with high-quality qubits \cite{resch2019quantum,chatterjee2021semiconductor}.
+Among them, spin qubits in quantum dots are a promising technology for scalable quantum computers due to the maturity of the semiconductor industry, the capability of high integration on a single die compared to other qubit technologies (the physical space of $1$ transmon qubit can fit $\sim1000$ spin qubits along with classical control electronics), long coherence times (close to 20$\mu$s), and the ability to operate in super-kelvin temperatures (up to 4 kelvin) \cite{yoneda2018quantum,camenzind2022hole,hendrickx2021qubit,chatterjee2021semiconductor,veldhorst2015two,RevModPhys.85.961,PhysRevA.57.120,vandersypen2017interfacing,veldhorst2015two,zajac2015reconfigurable,watson2018programmable}.